stevewhitmore/writings/2022-11-21-angular-unit-test-pain-points.md

 }
 ```

 There are a few things going on here.
-We have a few services, we're dealing with the ActivatedRoute, and we have a couple lifecycle hooks.
+We have a couple services, we're dealing with the ActivatedRoute, and we have a couple lifecycle hooks.

 Here's what the setup should look like for our tests: